DeGroote School of Business

 5. Reflect on one’s beliefs and biases about teaching to maximize self-awareness and commitment to inclusion.

-We invite you to explore McMaster’s Inclusive Teaching and Learning Guide since it was developed in partnership with the MacPherson Institute, the Equity and Inclusion Office, in line with the McMaster Equity, Diversity and Inclusion (EDI) Strategy, the McMaster Accessibility Council and staff, students, and faculty.
+We invite you to explore McMaster’s Inclusive Teaching and Learning Resources since it was developed in partnership with the MacPherson Institute, the Equity and Inclusion Office, in line with the McMaster Equity, Diversity and Inclusion (EDI) Strategy, the McMaster Accessibility Council and staff, students, and faculty.

 EDI Note: You are not expected to become an expert in EDI.
 You are a Subject Matter Expert in your field, and that is why you are teaching at McMaster!
 These principles are designed to guide and address EDI in your teaching design, development, and delivery, as well as acknowledge the diversity of the lived experiences of our learners.